Aircraft in fiction: Fairey Swordfish

 Two Fairey Swordfish starred in the 1960 film Sink the Bismarck!.
 Swordfish LS326 was marked as "5A" of 825 Naval Air Squadron, while NF389 was marked as LS423 / "5B".

 Fairey Swordfish of the Royal Navy Fleet Air Arm are a central feature in the 2020 graphic novel The Stringbags written by Garth Ennis and illustrated by P J Holden.
 The story is about a reserve FFA crew who take part in the three most famous actions of the Swordfish during the Second World War including the attack on the Italian Fleet at Taranto in 1940, the attack on the Bismarck in 1941 and the Channel Dash in 1942.

-Fairey Battle

-Some Fairey Battles appear in the 1942 movie Captains of the Clouds.
-The movie is in colour and features scenes of James Cagney's character flying one.

 Focke-Wulf Fw 190

 Focke-Wulf Fw 190s appear in the 1980 novel Betrayed Skies by Rudolf Braunburg which depicts a Luftwaffe fighter unit based in Poland in 1944.

 Modified North American T-6 Texans portrayed Focke-Wulf Fw 190s in the 1977 film A Bridge Too Far.

-A new-build Fw 190 A-8/N participated in the 2007 Finnish war film Tali-Ihantala 1944, painted in the same markings as Oberst Erich Rudorffer's aircraft in 1944.

-Fw 190s appear in the French graphic novel The Grand Duke (2012) written by Yann, illustrated by Romain Hugault and depicting aerial combat between the Soviet air force and the German Luftwaffe over the Eastern Front in the latter stages of the Second World War.

-Focke-Wulf Triebflügel

-A Focke-Wulf Fw Triebflügel aircraft was featured in the 2011 American superhero film Captain America: The First Avenger, with the supervillain Red Skull making his first escape in this rocket-aircraft.
-The scene accurately depicts the rocket and ramjet start and initial climb out of the Triebflügel.
-Historically, the Triebflügel had only reached wind-tunnel testing when the Allied forces reached the production facilities, and no complete prototype was ever built.
-CGI vehicles designed for the film were based on real historical aircraft such as the Triebflügel.